seanox/aspect-js/manual/en/composite.md

 # Components

-The implementation of aspect-js focuses on a modular and component-based architecture.
+The implementation of Seanox aspect-js focuses on a modular and component-based architecture.
 The framework supports a declarative designation of components in the markup, the outsourcing and automatic loading of resources, as well as an automatic object/model binding.